The Challenge of the Modern Legislative and Regulatory Environment

 Primary legislation usually contains the main principles and goals of the legislation, whereas secondary legislation will contain details and technical information.
 Secondary legislation may only contain provisions that were included in primary legislation.
 Effective secondary legislation will provide no surprises when read in conjunction with the primary legislation and must be intra vires of its parent legislation.
 In some countries, though not in the US, the executive may make Provisional measures in an emergency and then have them validated by the legislature.

-Oversight of secondary legislation rests with the legislature, and it is generally able to repeal or modify the secondary legislation with superseding primary legislation.
-If the underlying primary legislation is repealed, the underlying secondary legislation is also automatically repealed unless specifically re-enacted by the new primary legislation.
+Oversight of secondary legislation rests with the legislature, and it can generally repeal or modify the secondary legislation by superseding primary legislation.
+If the underlying primary legislation is repealed, the underlying secondary legislation is also automatically repealed unless re-enacted explicitly by the new primary legislation.

 Henry VIII clauses